-The accounting policies set out below have been applied consistently to all periods presented in these financial statements, except as explained in Note 2.4, which addresses changes in accounting policies.
+The accounting policies set out below have been applied consistently to all periods presented in these financial statements, except in respect of some groups of insurance and reinsurance contracts existing at 1 January 2022 which is the date the Company transitioned to SFRS(I) 17.
+The changes in accounting policies as explained in note 2.4.